 - subdural hematoma (n=2)

-Two patients developed severe CRS: one patient in the 10 μg/day and one in the 30 μg/day cohort.
-The administration of corticosteroids, vasopressors, and IV fluids, as well as the interruption of AMG 330 resolved CRS signs and symptoms in one day, the researchers noted.
+For patients who developed CRS, the researchers noted, the administration of corticosteroids, vasopressors, and IV fluids, as well as the interruption of AMG 330, resolved CRS signs and symptoms in an average of one day.

-“One of the concerns with any drug that targets a marker that also is expressed on normal myeloid cells is that it can cause … cytopenias, but I think the occurrence of two complete responses in latter cohorts will alleviate that concern, at least for now.”
+“One of the concerns with any drug that targets a marker that also is expressed on normal myeloid cells is that it can cause … cytopenias, but I think the occurrence of two CRs in latter cohorts will alleviate that concern, at least for now,” he noted.

 Limitations of the analysis include its lack of a randomized design, lack of a placebo control or treatment comparator group, and the small number of patients in the current cohort.